 Order.
 I am enjoying the hon.
 Gentleman’s speech hugely, but he is almost twice over the guideline limit.
 If he carries on much longer, he will speak for longer than the Minister.
 He may, out of politeness, want to draw his remarks to a close.

 I would not wish to leave the Minister too little time to answer all the questions that my hon.
 Friends and I have asked this afternoon.

 I will simply conclude by saying this.
-The danger is that the favoured trade model will not give control back to voters who told us that that is what they wanted.
+The danger is that the favoured trade model will not give control back to voters who told us that that was what they wanted.
 If the Government wanted to make the UK a great trading nation, they would not be putting forward options that would decisively cut ties with the world’s largest free trade area.
 The Government are not pursuing a free trade agenda.
-It would appear that they are using the vote to leave to embark upon a ruthless deregulatory agenda, which will threaten jobs, public services, labour standards and environmental protections in the north-east and the rest of this country.
+It would appear that they are using the vote to leave to embark on a ruthless deregulatory agenda, which will threaten jobs, public services, labour standards and environmental protections in the north-east and the rest of this country.
 The Minister must provide answers and clarity for business and the public.

 Thank you, Mr Hollobone.
 May I start by congratulating the hon.
 Member for Sedgefield (Phil Wilson) on securing the debate?
 He has worked extraordinarily hard for his constituency.
 He did not mention in his speech that he was instrumental in securing the investment from Hitachi in his constituency, which we should all recognise.

 It is interesting to speak in a debate such as this.
 I have to say that I agree with many of the points raised about the debate we had several months ago in the lead-up to the referendum.
 I think that everybody in this room—with the possible exception of you, Mr Hollobone—was on the same side of the debate on how we should vote in the referendum.
 It was 58% to leave in the north-east.
 In my constituency of Wyre Forest, it was 63%, so I sadly failed even more than Opposition Members to secure a remain vote.